open-telemetry/opentelemetry-specification/specification/api-metrics.md

 different ways to expose a distribution of measurements.
 This API specifies the use of a Measure kind of instrument with `Record()` for recording individual measurements.
-The instruments are defined so that users and implementors understand what they mean, beacuse different SDKs will handle events differently.
+The instruments are defined so that users and implementors understand what they mean, because different SDKs will handle events differently.

 There is a common metric instrument known as a "Gauge" that is not